paga16-hash/anonymous-shard/doc/website/docs/report/design/detailed-design.md

 *Figure 3: Consumer Domain Events*

 These events are documented using the **Async API** specification.
-As can be read in the Dev/Ops Section~\ref{sec:devops}, the documentation is automatically generated and published on the GitHub Pages of the repository.
+As can be read in the DevOps Section, the documentation is automatically generated and published on the GitHub Pages of the repository.
 In this case, accepted payloads, examples, and responses are documented to make the system more understandable for possible new developers and to make the system more usable for the user.

 ![Documentation Example](../images/events-documentation.png)